 Jean Sibelius – Symphony no. 1 in E minor, Fourth movement: Finale

-While not being quite as amazing as En Saga, JS’s first symphony is also wonderful, and a rare finding within the symphony repertoire, as it is one of the few symphonies where all the movements are equally breath taking (maybe with the exception of the third).
-The mood is just like any Sibelius piece, and if I were to choose one movement, I would go for the forth one.
+While not being quite as amazing as En Saga, JS’s first symphony is also wonderful, and a rare finding within the symphony repertoire, as it is one of the few symphonies where all the movements are equally breathtaking (maybe with the exception of the third).
+The mood is just like any Sibelius piece, and if I were to choose one movement, I would go for the fourth one.

 Camille Saint-Säéns – Danse Macabre